FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 Let’s tell QGIS that we are, in fact, working with a World-based coordinate system and wish to measure on a round world.

-10. From the menu bar, select ProjectProject Properties.
+10. From the menu bar, select Project->Project Properties.
 11. Click on the CRS tab.
 12. Check the “Enable ‘on the fly’ CRS transformation” option.
 13. Select the WGS 84 coordinate system from the list of Coordinate reference systems of the world.